npm/npm-profile/README.md

 npm-profile-cli
 ---------------

-A simple CLI for taking actions against your npmjs.com profile.
+A minimal CLI for taking actions against your npmjs.com profile.
 Is a wrapper around the `npm-profile` library.

 ```